Jessica Killings Puts Her Cleavage On Display In Plunging Sports Bra & Camo Leggings

 In the uploaded snap, the hard-bodied 31-year-old — who has appeared on the pages of publications like XXL and Low Rider — could be seen posing in her workout space in a plunging sports bra and a pair of camouflage-print leggings that both conformed to and accentuated her sculpted physique.

-Killings captioned the share with some sage advice for others who are working to be their best physical selves, admonishing that there’s little need for one to brag when they put in the hard work.
-“Results do it for you,” she wrote, before tagging a popular supplement and athletic performance brand she reps.
+Killings captioned the share with some sage advice for others who are working to be their best physical selves, admonishing that there's little need for one to brag when they put in the hard work.

+"Results do it for you," she wrote, before tagging a popular supplement and athletic performance brand she reps.

 As per usual, her fans were driven to fits by her latest sexy share.
 In less than an hour after the picture appeared on her timeline, it had already amassed 4,000 double-taps.
 Additionally, they voiced their overwhelming approval for the snap in the comments section.